 - The financial contribution of each party to the other’s education

 - Time and expense for the person seeking the support to get the education they need

 The first thing to understand is that the courts ultimately determine how much is to be paid.
 In most cases, the “breadwinner” spouse will want to pay as little as possible in support, while the “stay at home” spouse will want/need substantial monetary support.

 The Facts are what an expert presents at trial based on the reality of your situation.
-A judge or magistrate will make their decision based upon the information (evidence) put before them.
-Attorneys cannot testify as to what they believe is the “correct” amount of spousal support; instead, they must introduce evidence.
-The best evidence comes from experts.
+A judge or magistrate will make their decision based on the information (evidence) put before them.
+Attorneys cannot testify but they can put before a judge or magistrate what they believe is the “correct” amount of spousal support.
+When they can put facts in front of the judge, there is a better than chance likelihood they believe the best evidence comes from experts.